I've been using The Voice Caddie SC300 (Swing Caddie) since June 2020.

 We're all a little skeptical about these types of products because they aren't TRACKMAN, GCQUAD or FLIGHTSCOPE!
-But those big setups cost $25k whereas the Voice Caddie SC300 is around $500.
+But those big setups cost $25k whereas the Voice Caddie SC300 is less than $500.

 The variables you can measure are: